JanneMattila/some-questions-and-some-answers/q&a/aad_app_service_and_s2s.md

 `/api/products` => `Products.Read`

-This lets you do very fine-grained access management.
+This lets you do very fine-grained authorization.

 ### Links